 The quantum of parking, where it is located, what form it takes and how it is managed, have significant environmental, economic, social and health impacts.
 Some of these impacts are obvious, others less so.
 We can observe congestion arising from cars cruising around to find spaces, and the loss of active street frontages from large areas of at-grade car park.
-Less transparent, and perhaps not so immediate, are the costs and impacts of providing these spaces, on our travel choices, our health, street amenity and the vibrancy of our centres.
+Less transparent, and perhaps not so immediate, are the costs of providing these spaces; impacts on our travel choices, our health, street amenity and the vibrancy of our centres.

 Newcastle is a city in transition.
-While our city's history and geography are unique, there are relevant learnings from other cities that have had success with addressing the impacts of car use and made their city and local centres more vibrant places for people to live, work and recreate.
+While our city's history and geography is unique, there are relevant learnings from other cities that have had success with addressing the impacts of car use and made their city and local centres more vibrant places for people to live, work and recreate.
 We also need to continue to be flexible in our approach given the rapidly evolving space that is modern public transport in many parts of the world and the opportunities that improvements in technology are providing.

-Our Newcastle 2030 Community Strategic Plan outlines a vision for Newcastle as a smart, liveable and sustainable global city in which walking, cycling and public transport are viable choices for the majority of our trips.
-Our land use planning strategies reinforce compact mixeduse centres, that reduce travel demand.
+Our Newcastle 2030 Community Strategic Plan outlines a vision for Newcastle as a smart, liveable and sustainable global city in which walking and cycling are viable choices for the majority of our trips.
+Our land use planning strategies reinforce compact mixed-use centres, that reduce travel demand.
+Parking management has implications for a range of economic, environmental and social outcomes, including our urban form, vitality of our centres and travel choices.